MA1002643/aura-motion/README.md

 ## ✨ Overview

-very simple watch with aurora colour effect, with full name instead of numbers displayed around the clock.
+A straightforward clock with an aurora colour effect, with the full name instead of numbers displayed around the clock.

 ---